xzhoulab/iDEA/README.md

 System requirements
 --------------------
-This package is supported for Windows, MAC and Linux.
+This package is supported for Windows 10, MAC and Linux.
 The package has been tested on the following systems:
 - Windows 10: Home (1903)
 - MAC: OSX (10.14.1)
 - Linux: Ubuntu (16.04.6)